codecypher/LearnAI/Level-0/swe/peopleware.md

 > There seems to be an unwritten rule that says it is okay to ask the candidate about past work but not to ask to see it.

-Aptitude Tests (Erghhhh)
+### Aptitude Tests (Erghhhh)

 Our industry has had a long, irregular flirtation with the idea of aptitude testing.
 In the sixties, the idea was positively in vogue.

 The tests measure the wrong thing.

-Holding an Audition
+### Holding an Audition

 The idea is simple.

 You ask a candidate to prepare a ten- or fifteen-minute presentation on some aspect of past work.

-## Chapter 17
+## 17 Playing Well with Others

-Team jell takes time, and, during much of that time, the composition of the team can’t be changing.
+Team jell takes time, and during much of that time, the composition of the team cannot be changing.

 If you need to use a reactive strategy of contract labor, your team will probably never jell.

 In fact, the workforce you manage almost certainly will not be a team at all.

-## Chapter 18
+## 18 Childhood’s End

-Continuous Partial Attention
+### Continuous Partial Attention

 In the most-simplistic terms, the new generational divide in your organization is about attention: Young people divide theirs while their older colleagues tend to focus on one or possibly two tasks at a time.

-A generation that grew up studying with music blaring on their iPods is an illustration of “continuous partial attention.”
+A generation that grew up studying with music blaring on their iPods is an illustration of _continuous partial attention_.

 The problem is that continuous partial attention is the exact opposite of flow.

-A flow state is essential for getting real work done which means you need to set limits on how attention may be divided.
+A _flow_ state is essential for getting real work done which means you need to set limits on how attention may be divided.

 You need to make your youngest workers understand the difference between spending 2 percent of their workday on Facebook in a single block of time and spending 2 percent of their attention all day on Facebook.

-Articulate the contract
+### Articulate the contract

 Articulating the contract to young workers is going to be essential to give them a chance to fit in.

-If work needs to be done in flow, then your people need to be ready to focus.
+If work needs to be done in flow, your people need to be ready to focus.

 Continuous-partial-attention periods have to be defined as personal time off, acceptable within limits during the workday.
-The rest of the workday is for work.”
+The rest of the workday is for work.

 Continuous partial attention at meetings is similarly destructive of whatever the legitimate purposes may be of the meeting.

-Even your older workers may be prone to doing e-mail and other tasks during meetings.
+Even your older workers may be prone to doing email and other tasks during meetings.

 Think of imperfect attention at meetings to be more about a dysfunctional meeting culture than about anyone’s work ethic.

-## Chapter 19
+## 19 Happy to Be Here

 ### Questions